astronomer/astro-docs/enterprise/v0.25/10_certified-image/01_image-architecture.md

 Astronomer Certified is distributed both as a Python wheel and a Docker image.
 These distributions vary slightly in scope and dependencies.

 The Python wheel is the "core" of Astronomer Certified.
-It is comprised of open source Airflow, plus bug fixes extend the support lifespan of each version.
+It is composed of open source Airflow, plus bug fixes extend the support lifespan of each version.

 The Astronomer Certified Docker image is built from the Python wheel.
 In addition to the Python wheel's bug fixes, the Docker image includes dependencies for increasing the security and extensibility of Airflow.